BLE-LTER/ble-handbook/handbook.md

 On Box, we publish publish a zip at a stable link https://utexas.box.com/v/ble-metadata-template.
 This zip should always be updated to the latest canon version.
 BLE website links to this zip.

-Austin Disk is where we keep the canon version: under BLE LTER > Data-notes > BLE practices > metadata_template > canon.
+OneDrive is where we keep the canon version: under BLE LTER > Data-notes > BLE practices > metadata_template > canon.
 This itself is a git repo at https://github.com/BLE-LTER/ble-metadata-template for version control purposes.

 <a id="how-to-update-template"></a>